On fully-distributed composite tests with general parametric data distributions in sensor networks: Statistics under study

-\textbf{Local MLE estimate:} In many cases the global MLE is difficult to compute in a distributed scenario.
+In many cases the global MLE is difficult to compute in a distributed scenario.
 The reason for this is two-fold.
-In first place, depending of the structure of $p(\ve z_l;\ve \theta)$, the maximization problem can be very hard from a computational point of view, even in a centralized scenario.
+In the first place, depending on the structure of $p(\ve z_l;\ve \theta)$, the maximization problem can be very hard from a computational point of view, even in a centralized scenario.
 On the other hand, computing the global MLE would require in general a large number of sensor communications (of the sensor measurements or some statistics of them) imposing a serious practical constraint in terms of energy, bandwidth and/or delay.
-Looking for a simpler approach to compute the MLE we consider a \emph{local} MLE in the sensor node $k$ which only use the locally sensed values $\left\{z_k(l)\right\}_{l=1}^L$, whose distribution under $\Hip_1$ is $\prod_{l=1}^L p_k(z_k(l),\ve\theta_{1k}^\text{loc})$.
-Thus, the $k$-th local parameter estimate $\hat {\ve \theta}_k^\text{loc}$ of $\ve\theta_{1k}^\text{loc}$ is defined as, $k\in[1:N]$,
+Looking for a simpler approach to compute the MLE we consider a \emph{local} MLE in the sensor node $k$ which only use the locally sensed values $\left\{z_k(l)\right\}_{l=1}^L$, whose distribution under $\Hip_1$ is $\prod_{l=1}^L p_k(z_k(l),\ve\theta_{k}^\text{loc,1})$.
+Thus, the $k$-th local parameter estimate $\hat{\ve \theta}_k^\text{loc}$ of $\ve\theta_{k}^\text{loc,1}$ is defined as, $k\in[1:N]$,

-It is important to note that $\hat {\ve \theta}_k^\text{loc}$ is still an asymptotically consistent estimator of the true parameter $\ve{\theta}_{1k}^\text{loc}$ \cite[Lem.
-1]{maya2020distributed} although it loses the property of asymptotic \emph{efficiency} of the global MLE \cite{Kay_SSP_ET} for the same set of parameters $\{\ve\theta_k^\text{loc}\}$.
-Clearly, this estimation loss could impact negatively in the detection performance of a test that uses this local estimation.
+It is important to note that $\hat {\ve \theta}_k^\text{loc}$ is still an asymptotically consistent estimator of the true parameter $\ve{\theta}_{k}^\text{loc,1}$ given that it is a maximum likelihood estimator.
+However, the concatenation of all local vector parameters $\ve\theta^\text{loc}$ could lose the property of asymptotic \emph{efficiency} of the global MLE \cite{Kay_SSP_ET} for the same set of parameters, given that $\{\hat {\ve \theta}_k^\text{loc}\}_{k=1}^N$ are estimated through the corresponding marginal distributions instead of the joint probability.
+Clearly, this estimation efficiency loss could impact negatively in the detection performance of a test that uses the local estimator.
+Thus, a theoretical performance characterization is important, among others things, to evaluate this effect.
+We will cover this in the next section.